Varicose Veins: Causes, Symptoms, and Treatment

-- Compression will promote clearance of the medication in the vein and reduce straining.
-Therefore, it's best to wear your compression stockings at all times for the next 3 days.
-You may remove them temporarily to shower.
+- Wear your compression stockings at all times for the first three days.
+Compression will promote clearance of the medication in the vein and reduce straining.
+You may remove them temporarily to shower, however.

-- After the first 3 days, continue to wear your compression stockings daily except for showering and sleeping for the next 2 weeks.
+- After the first three days, continue to wear your compression stockings daily except for showering and sleeping for two weeks.
 Following this period, they may be worn at your discretion.